-Since stage 1 and stage 2 ECL held by the bank is higher than the general provision as per the requirements of CBUAE, hence no general impairment reserve is created since 1 January 2021 (first adoption of IFRS 9) till 31 December 2022.
-Whereas, based on individual comparison of stage 3 ECL as per IFRS 9 and specific provision as required by the CBUAE, the Bank has maintained specific impairment reserve amounting to AED Nil as of 31 December 2022 (2021: AED 310 thousand) and AED 310 thousand (2021: AED 817 thousand) of the impairment reserve has been transferred during the year ended 31 December 2022, to retained earnings since not required anymore.
+Since stage 1 and stage 2 ECL held by the bank is higher than the general provision as per the requirements of CBUAE, hence no general impairment reserve is created since 1 January 2022.
+Whereas, based on individual comparison of stage 3 ECL as per IFRS 9 and specific provision as required by the CBUAE, the Bank is not required to maintain specific impairment reserve as at 31 December 2023.